Arcade-With-Us/Google-Cloud-Labs/Create and Manage Bigtable Instances: Challenge Lab/Readme.md

 ./GSP380.sh
 ```
+* `Note:` **End and restart lab if you are getting regions like us-east.. resources are mostly exhausted in those regions..**

 ### If your score don't get updated just wait for 5-6 minutes and again check you will surely get full score
 ---